Gauge theory on projective surfaces and anti-self-dual Einstein metrics in dimension four: Abstract

 \section{Abstract}

-Given a projective structure on a surface $\mf$, we show how to canonically construct a neutral signature Einstein metric with non-zero scalar curvature on the total space $M$ of a certain rank $2$ affine bundle $M \to \mf$.
-The resulting Einstein metric has anti-self-dual conformal curvature and admits a parallel field of anti-self-dual planes.
-We show that Einstein metrics arising from this construction admit smooth deformations to Ricci--flat metrics if the corresponding projective structures admit a representative connection with totally skew-symmetric Ricci tensor.
+Given a projective structure on a surface $\mf$, we show how to canonically construct a neutral signature Einstein metric with non-zero scalar curvature as well as a symplectic form on the total space $M$ of a certain rank $2$ affine bundle $M \to \mf$.
+The Einstein metric has anti-self-dual conformal curvature and admits a parallel field of anti-self-dual planes.
+We show that locally every such metric arises from our construction unless it is conformally flat.
 The homogeneous Einstein metric corresponding to the flat projective structure on $\RP^2$ is the non-compact real form of the Fubini-Study metric on $M=\mathrm{SL}(3, \R)/\mathrm{GL}(2, \R)$.

-Our construction is a combination of the Cartan and tractor bundle approaches to projective differential geometry with a projectively invariant gauge theory of a connection and a pair of Higgs fields developed by Calderbank.
+We also show how our construction relates to a certain gauge-theoretic equation introduced by Calderbank.